 As discussed in Chapter 3, levels of segregation for African American or Black households are moderate to high, with a significant concentration in the northern portion of the city.
-While a number of lower-income RHNA sites have been identified in this portion of the city, most are further south.
-Much of this land is designated as Light Industrial or Low Density Residential in the General Plan Update, or includes the CSU Dominguez Hills Campus, and would not be suitable for the development of lower-income housing.
-Further, although the tracts in the southwestern corner of the city are designated as high resource, much of the land within this area is occupied by the Join Water Pollution Control Plant and would not be suitable for residential development.
+While a number of some lower-income RHNA sites have been identified in this portion of the city, most are further south near major development corridors.
+Much of this land is designated as Light Industrial or Low Density Residential in the General Plan Updateupdate, or includes the CSU Dominguez Hills Campus, and would not be suitable for the development of lower-income housing.
+Further, although the tracts in the southwestern corner of the city are designated as high resource, much of the land within this area is occupied by the Joint Water Pollution Control Plant and would not be suitable for residential development.